vladkata02/Zoo/README.md

 Contributors

-The Zoo App was created by "vboshnakovv".
+The Zoo App was created by "vladkata02".
 If you would like to contribute to this project, please submit a pull request.